grscheller/neovim-notes/basicTextEditing.md

 # Basic Text Editing

-This should be enough to enable you to be productive with vim.
+This should be enough to enable you to be productive with nvim/vim as a text editor.

 I think with a few months of practice, the material covered here can be internalized and eventually become part of your "muscle memory."